macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 "Never mind," she said, casting an interested look at Lisanna, who returned a sheepish shrug, "but you _must_ have some punishment for me?"

-"No," the officer, an older man about 30 years old, according v"No, just kind words.
+"No," the officer, an older man about 30 years old, said.
+"No, just kind words.
 And—" Officer Candell leaned in conspiratorially— "how the _hell_ did you do that so _quickly_?"

 "Let's just say I have someone on my side."
 Celesteia said, attempting to imbue a power of authority of some sort, but a glance at Lisanna indicated that the effort to do such had failed.